findworkco/scripts/README.md

     Both Vagrant and remote should use live data

 TODO: See TODOs
-TODO: Delete `/data/var/.../secret.yml` from remotes
 TODO: Then have a script which creates a YML file or overloads existing config on remote
-    Prob with a comment about its argv

 [twolfson/twolfson.com-scripts]: https://github.com/twolfson/twolfson.com-scripts